NovaBACKUP Blog

 "Today's breach tactics are becoming significantly more sophisticated."

-No matter how large or small of an organization you are, malicious parties are looking to take your data.
-Personally identifiable patient information can lead to lucrative paydays for any hacker, and today's breach tactics are becoming significantly more sophisticated.
+No matter how large or small an organization you are, malicious parties are looking to take your data.
+Personally identifiable patient information can lead to lucrative paydays for any hacker, and today’s breach tactics are becoming significantly more sophisticated—combining social engineering, credential theft, and advanced malware to quietly move through networks and target backups as well as production systems.